mdfranz/nmappia/README.md

 # Nmappia - a port scanning aqueduct

 # Purpose
-Channel various inputs of targets to nmap and then distribute them out outputs for indexing or action
+Channel various inputs of targets to nmap and then distribute them out outputs for indexing or notification of changes.

 ## Inputs

 Targets can be selected from one our mor inputs:
 - Network Lists
 - DNS APIs (Linode, Route53, Zone Transfers)
-- Compute APIs (
+- Compute APIs (EC2)
 - Arbitrary File Lists

 ## Outputs
 After scans complete the outputs can be sent to the following
 - Pure Syslog output
 - JSON TCP Stream (suitable for sending to NXLOG)
-- JSON Files
+- JSON Dumps
-- SQS
 - Elasticsearch
+- Slack Channels
+- PagerDuty Alerts

 # Configuration

+Coming soon

+# Dependencies

+ - python-libnmap
+ - boto

 # Installation

 A simple Ansible playbook will be provided to install and configure on local or remote hosts.

 # What about the Name